barracudanetworks/waf-azure-templates/Custom-WAF-HA-AS-2NIC-ELB/README.md

-##Next Steps
+## Next Steps
-After succesfull deployment you should be able to access the WAF via it's management GUI http://<LBPublicIP>:8001 and http://<LBPublicIP>:8002
+After succesfull deployment you should be able to access the WAF(s) via their management GUI http://<LBPublicIP>:8001 and http://<LBPublicIP>:8002 and so forth